Zigzag Spiderwort

 Dayflower family (Commelinaceae)

-Cultivation: The preference is partial sun to medium-light shade, moist to mesic conditions, and a fertile loamy soil.
-Like other Tradescantia spp.
-(Spiderworts), this plant is little bothered by insect pests and foliar disease.
-It adapts well to flower gardens.
+Cultivation: The preference is partial sun to medium shade, moist to mesic conditions, and a fertile loamy soil with decaying organic matter.
+Like other spiderworts (Tradescantia spp.), this plant is little bothered by insect pests and foliar disease.
+It adapts well to flower gardens in areas where there is some shade.

-Range & Habitat: Zigzag Spiderwort occurs occasionally in the southern half of Illinois, while it is rare or absent in the northern half of the state (see Distribution Map).
-Habitats include deciduous mesic woodlands, woodland borders, bluffs, and shady areas along riverbanks.
-Sometimes this plant can be found in more disturbed areas, such as shady areas along railroads, roads, and corners of yards near woodlands.
+Range & Habitat: The native Zigzag Spiderwort occurs occasionally in the southern half of Illinois, while it is rare or absent in the northern half of the state (see Distribution Map).
+Habitats include rich deciduous woodlands, woodland borders, bases of bluffs, bottoms of large ravines, and shaded areas along streams.
+Sometimes this plant can be found in more disturbed areas, such as shaded areas along railroads, roads, and corners of yards when they are adjacent to woodlands.

-Faunal Associations: The flowers are pollinated by bumblebees primarily.
-Smaller bees may collect pollen from the flowers, while Syrphid flies feed on pollen.
-The mucilaginous foliage is eaten occasionally by the Woodland Box Turtle, Cottontail Rabbit, and White-Tailed Deer.
+Faunal Associations: The flowers are cross-pollinated by bumblebees primarily.
+Halictid bees, including green metallic bees, collect pollen from the flowers, while Syrphid flies feed on pollen.
+Insects that feed destructively on Zigzag Spiderwort include the leaf beetles Paratriarius dorsatus, Oulema collaris, and other Oulema spp.; the stink bugs Acrosternum hilaris, Mormidea lugens, Proxys punctulatus, and Euschistus spp.; and the thrips Frankliniella fusca.
+The mucilaginous foliage of spiderworts (Tradescantia spp.) is eaten occasionally by the Woodland Box Turtle, Cottontail Rabbit, and White-tailed Deer.

 Photographic Location: Underneath the shade of a tree in a flower garden at Urbana, Illinois.

-Comments: Of the several Tradescantia spp.
-(Spiderworts) in Illinois, Zigzag Spiderwort has the broadest leaves (over 1" across) and they are typically dark green.
-Other Spiderworts have leaves ¾" across or less.
+Comments: Of the several spiderwort species (Tradescantia spp.) in Illinois, Zigzag Spiderwort has the broadest leaves (up to 2" across) and they are typically dark green.
+Other spiderworts within the state have leaves ¾" across or less.
 Zigzag Spiderwort is better adapted to shady woodland areas than these other species.
-Another woodland species, Commelina virginica (Virginia Dayflower), is somewhat similar in appearance, but the petals of its flowers are blue, rather than light violet, and its lower petal is smaller in size than the upper two.
-The petals of Spiderworts are the same size.
-Both Spiderworts and Dayflowers are monocots, like members of the Lily and Iris families.
+Another woodland species, Commelina virginica (Virginia Dayflower), has similar leaves, but the petals of its flowers are blue, rather than light violet, and its lower petal is noticeably smaller in size than the upper two.
+In contrast, the petals of Spiderworts are the same size.
+Like plant species in the Lily (Liliaceae) and Iris (Iridaceae) families, both spiderworts and dayflowers (Commelina spp.) are monocots, rather than dicots.

 Return